jacobrgreen114/eventify-rs/README.md

 # eventify
-eventify is a helper library for triggering events in your application.
+Eventify is a library to facilitate the creation of event-based design patterns in your applications.

+*** Eventify is still in early development, and is not yet ready for use in production. ***

 # Examples
 ### Events